99Aditya/assignmentApentus/README.md

 Coading Approach:
-Set up a new Laravel project.
+Step 1: Set up a new Laravel project.

-Create a new database in phpMyAdmin named assignment.
+Step 2: Create a new database in phpMyAdmin named assignment.

-Create models and migration files within the project for the required tables.
+Step 3: Create models and migration files within the project for the required tables.

-Define necessary fields in the migration files for proper database structure.
+Step 4: Define necessary fields in the migration files for proper database structure.

-Create seeders to populate the database with sample data.
+Step 5: Create seeders to populate the database with sample data.

-Develop controllers for all modules to handle the business logic.
+Step 6: Develop controllers for all modules to handle the business logic.

-Implement authentication using Sanctum for API authentication.
+Step 7: Implement authentication using Sanctum for API authentication.

-Define routes in the api.php file for the required endpoints.
+Step 8: Define routes in the api.php file for the required endpoints.

-Develop category and task functions along with their corresponding routes.
+Step 9: Develop category and task functions along with their corresponding routes.

-Test the APIs by exporting the Postman collection and running them.
+Step 10: Test the APIs by exporting the Postman collection and running them.

-Write test cases for all controllers to ensure proper functionality.
+Step 11: Write test cases for all controllers to ensure proper functionality.

 Project setup and run steps
 Step 1: Clone the Project